Charles Wallace India Trust

-The awards, which are generally from 2–3 months up to a maximum of a year, cover accommodation and living costs in the UK, fees and a contribution to international fares
+The awards, which are generally from 2–3 months up to a maximum of a year, cover accommodation and living costs in the UK, fees and a contribution to international fares.

-- be Indian citizens domiciled in India
+- be an Indian citizen living in India

 How to Apply

 Your application form should include a Statement of Purpose (not more than 2 pages), stating clearly which course you plan to follow, what you want to do in the UK and how you plan to put this into use on returning to India.

 - An IELTS Certificate (essential for unconditional acceptance for most UK courses).

 - Evidence of unconditional acceptance on the course, programme, attachment or internship for which you have applied, or evidence of progress towards acceptance.

 - Portfolio submission where appropriate in either CD/DVD or hard copy format.